1L Frequently Asked Questions

 When should I be ready to send out resumes?

 If none of the opportunities that you are interested in have early deadlines and you do not intend to job search before winter break, you should have a resume and cover letter ready to go out by early February.
 This means that you will need to spend time over the winter break working on your resume and cover letter.
-In January, you should plan to attend a resume and/or cover letter workshop and set up an appointment to meet with your assigned career counselor.

 Do not wait until March 1 to begin this process!